danielegana/Image-reconstruction/README.md

 It can reconstruct the black hole parameters using Decision Trees, Random Forests or CNNs.
 It can also perform full parameter-agnostic image reconstruction using CNNs, starting from just the magnitude of the Fourier Transform.

 CNNAGNvx has the main code.
-It calls main.c, a third-party AGN code (credit: Neal Dalal) to generate the AGN images, that I modified for python and cluster integration.
+CNNAGN requires input images for training.
+Here we generate the input images calling a third-party code main.c (credit: Neal Dalal), that I modified for python and cluster integration.